 Which type of proxy carries the strongest layer of security?
 Can a proxy hide my IP address?
 Also, which will leave you open to attacks from hackers or harassment from advertisers.
 Even surveillance from busybodies down at the NSA?

 The Tools of WhatIsMyIP.com®

-Using a VPN Service so the Proxy Hide My Identity
+Using A Proxy To Hide My Identity

 While the other comparisons we’ve made thus far were ambiguous enough to never pin one style of service as being particularly “better” than another.
 When it comes to total anonymity and completely secure browsing, the winner is clear.
 If you want to stay 100% off the grid while still enjoying all that the net has to offer.
-Your best bet is to link up to a closed proxy over the SOCK5 protocol.
-Preferably while connected through a VPN that doesn’t participate in the practice of keeping logs or records on their customers.
+Your best bet is to link up to a closed proxy over the SOCK5 protocol, preferably while connected through a VPN that doesn’t participate in the practice of keeping logs or records on their customers.

 No matter which route you eventually travel down.
 It’s taking the first step into supporting the anonymity movement that’s the most important.
 By showing the powers that be that we value our privacy in ever increasing numbers.
 We showcase the public’s desire for a safe, reliable way to maintain control over our identities on the web and off.

 As a larger percentage of the population opts to use proxies and VPN services, marketers and social media moguls will need to come up with more inventive ways of tracking us and our loved ones while we check our emails, post statuses, and search our way around the moon of Google and back.

 Keeping up the fight is the most vital part of this process for the ability of the proxy to hide my identity.
 If you want to aid us in creating a secure world for online browsing, sign up for a VPN service.
 Then pop into the secure proxy that’s perfect for you today.